None-later/rhce.co/content/rhcsa/understand_and_use_essential_tools/list_set_and_change_standard_ugo_rwx_permissions.md

 * w write
 * r read

+{: .note }
+>
-*note: the first bit is reserved for type, files are -, directories are d, links are l*
+> *note: the first bit is reserved for type, files are -, directories are d, links are l*

 For example, to change all three above files to 777 or readable, writable, and executable by all: